Which Kind of UCaaS Providers Are Best for Your SMB?

 Related Post: What Does Zoombombing Tell Us About Video App Security?

 Such was the growing level of apprehension around Zoom’s security and privacy capabilities that CEO Eric Yuan even wrote an open letter apologizing for Zoom’s lack of security.

-In response to criticism of the app, Zoom announced a 90-day plan in which they would put their efforts into fixing security and privacy issues, freezing development on their other features to do so.
+In response to criticism of the app, Zoom announced in 2020 a 90-day plan in which they would put their efforts into fixing security and privacy issues, freezing development on their other features to do so.

 UCaaS Is Not Just a Stop-Gap

 While most have sought out UCaaS platforms for their video conferencing and chat capabilities, there are a raft of other functions found in them that should be considered when thinking about using a communications app for the long-term.

 The reason it’s called “unified” communications is because of the wide array of communication channels that can be used from the tech within and across an organization.
 Features of a UCaaS app include: